-- The language itself, the knowledge of other cultures, and the advantages these give you in today’s job market.
+- The language itself, the knowledge of other cultures, and the advantages these give you in today’s job market

-Whether you are a major, a minor, or simply interested in taking a few classes, you will learn to express yourself in your 2nd (or 3rd!) language and at the same time you’ll become a better problem-solver in all your other areas of study!
+Whether you are a major, a minor, or simply interested in taking a few classes, you will learn to express yourself in your 2nd (or 3rd!) language and at the same time you’ll become a better problem-solver in all your other areas of study.
 You’ll learn to think and live globally, and develop skills and talents that are increasingly significant in the contemporary world and workforce.
-Why study a language?
+Why not study a language?

 The Department of Languages and Cultures offers major degrees in French, Spanish and Latin American Studies, as well as Classical Studies (Civilizations or Languages).
 You can also study German and Italian, Latin, and Ancient Greek.
 Courses in our program are a part of the interdisciplinary Classical Studies and Latin American Studies minors, as well.
 In addition to helping students acquire proficiency in a 2nd language, our courses teach all aspects of culture, including history, film, and linguistics.
 Learn more about our programs of study »

 The Department of Languages and Cultures offers undergraduate research opportunities.
 Learn more »